 The program is designed to allow students the opportunity to develop a high level of musical competence while becoming knowledgeable about the theoretical and practical aspects of the industry.

 The music portion of the curriculum maintains the core of content and standards equivalent to the other Bachelor of Music programs in the Music Department.
 It allows students to choose between the classical or jazz performance tracks and elect advanced music courses to support their musical goals.
-In addition, the Music Management courses permit students to extend their knowledge and experience into specific areas needed to become qualified industry personnel.
+In addition, the Music & Entertainment Industries courses permit students to extend their knowledge and experience into specific areas needed to become qualified industry personnel.
 The objectives of the program are to graduate students who: